itssrahul/flight-booking/ReadMe.md

 This application has following REST end-points that provide flight-booking.

-1. POST /findFlightsByCode
+1. GET /findFlightsByCode
-2. POST /findFlightsByCityName
+2. GET /findFlightsByCityName
-3. POST /booking
+3. GET /booking
-4. POST /getFlightOfferByAirportCodes
+4. GET /getFlightOfferByAirportCodes

 ## Technologies used